 1. Purpose of the Council

-The Council of Principal Investigators consists of individuals elected to represent Principal Investigators (PIs) from members of the Texas A&M University research community.
+The Council of Principal Investigators consists of individuals elected to represent Principal Investigators (PIs) from members of the Texas A&M research community.
 The Council is committed to the continued improvement of the research environment for students, faculty, and staff.
-Specifically, the CPI and the PIs it represents, endeavor to work with administration to provide an effective and efficient university organization, to achieve the goal of being nationally recognized and competitive in research and teaching.
+Specifically, the CPI and the PIs it represents, endeavor to work with administration to provide an effective and efficient research organization, to achieve the goal of being nationally recognized and competitive in research and teaching.

 The Council meets monthly to address specific issues concerning the research and graduate environments.
 Appropriate recommendations are discussed with and implemented through the appropriate organizations or administrative offices.